-This will be part of the programme of work for the Safety Standards Board.
+This is part of the programme of work for the Light Rail Safety Standards Board.
 In collaboration with Trams Operated Limited (TOL), operator of London Trams, TfL has reviewed its route risk assessments and network risk model and shared these with the wider UK tram industry to help inform the basis for an industry wide risk model.